Melting Away: Gravity (2011)

 (as though from a motionless cloud)

-the abundant rain of the heavy
+the abundant heavy rain.

 Rental Inquiry